About medicinal cannabis products

 This is because there is currently limited scientific evidence medicinal cannabis is safe and effective.
-It is also because there a lack of licensed products available that have undergone the normal strict testing for medicines.
-This testing means they are safe, of good quality, and are effective.
+It is also because there are relatively few licensed products available that have undergone the normal strict testing for medicines.
+This testing means that medicines are safe, of good quality, and are effective.

 A hospital specialist might consider prescribing a medicinal cannabis product for you or your child if:

 - your child has one of the rare forms of epilepsy that might be helped by medical cannabis